tado/hkiit25/01-02_workshop01_ai_marp_en.md

 }
 </style>

-# Workshop: Generative AI and the Future of Creation
+# Workshop 01: Generative AI and the Future of Creation

 ---